 - Side note: Peter used Comic Sans seemingly randomly throughout the presentation, which I expect is rare at a design conference, but very enjoyable.

-All of these points are relevant to UX and the work we do on a day-to-day basis, but some of them are also pretty poignant to life in general and were wonderful to hear.
+All of these points are relevant to UX and the enterprise UX design services we provide on a day-to-day basis, but some of them are also pretty poignant to life in general and were wonderful to hear.
 I will be making a point to follow Peter more closely and hope to see him speak again soon.

 Highlight 2) GE’s Pattern Library, presented by David Cronin